HabitatFramework/UserGuide/menus/menus.rst

 Select a polygon on the map and go to ‘Get Map Selection’ to select the database records.

-Once the records are filtered in the database, if all the polygons are part of the same INCID, ‘Select by INCID’ allows you to expand the map selection to include all polygons belonging to that INCID.
+Once the records are filtered in the database, if all the polygons are part of the same INCID, ‘Select by INCID’ allows users to expand the map selection to include all polygons belonging to that INCID.

 .. raw:: latex